giraffe-fsharp/Giraffe/DOCUMENTATION.md

         // Return a Task<HttpContext option>
 ```

-You can also set a HTTP header via the `setHttpHeader` http handler:
+You can also set an HTTP header via the `setHttpHeader` http handler:

 ```fsharp
 let notFoundHandler : HttpHandler =